 Transitional Doctor of Physical Therapy

-Due to the recent mandate by the United States Citizenship and Immigration Services on requirements for foreign-trained physical therapists, the University of Indianapolis will not offer the transitional Doctor of Physical Therapy program in the 2017-2018 school year.
+Due to the recent mandate by the United States Citizenship and Immigration Services on requirements for foreign-trained physical therapists, the University of Indianapolis is not currently offering the transitional Doctor of Physical Therapy program.

 Over the past several months, the administration in the Krannert School of Physical Therapy has had significant conversations with our legal counsel, the American Physical Therapy Association (APTA), and the Foreign Credentialing Commission on Physical Therapy (FCCPT) trying to find a solution to this situation.
 Unfortunately for UIndy, the students, and all other physical therapy programs in the U.S., a solution has not yet been found.